binkley/homebrewery-files/witch.md

 As a Witch, you gain the following class features when you reach the specified Witch levels.
 These features are listed in the Witch Features table.

 #### Level 1: Spellcasting

+#### Level 1: Herbal Sage

+Your understanding of plants and folk cures is guided by wisdom, not rote learning.
+You are wise in the ways of roots and remedies, leaves and mushrooms.

+When using an _Herbalism Kit_, you can use your Wisdom modifier instead of your Intelligence modifier for any ability checks made with the kit.
+You also add your proficiency bonus if you aren’t already doing so.

+In addition, you always have advantage on any ability check made using an _Herbalism Kit_.

+#### Level 1: Witch Armor

+You could avoid fate this time.
+A subtle curse sends ill luck to your foes, causing blows to falter and spells to misfire.

+When a creature you can see makes an attack roll or casts a spell that targets only you, you can use your reaction to impose **disadvantage** on that roll.

+You can use this feature a number of times equal to your Wisdom modifier (minimum of once), and you regain all expended uses when you finish a long rest.

 #### Level 3: Witch Subclass